hardikbkalkani/high-availabilty-deployment-terraform/README.md

 # High Availability AWS Infrastructure Project using Terraform

 ## Project Description
-This project demonstrates the implementation of a high availability infrastructure in AWS using Auto Scaling Groups (ASG) and Elastic Load Balancers (ELB) with Terraform.
+HK This project demonstrates the implementation of a high availability infrastructure in AWS using Auto Scaling Groups (ASG) and Elastic Load Balancers (ELB) with Terraform.
 It also includes the setup of VPC, subnets, Internet Gateway (IG), and route tables.This project will showcase the creation of a robust and highly available infrastructure on Amazon Web Services (AWS) using Terraform.

 ## Key features of this project include: